xypnox/blag_zola/content/posts/todx-the-todo-manager.md

 I also learnt how to process command line parameters and install the package as a binary rather than just a library.

 And finally I got to learn about the python packaging tools.
 I learnt how to make a package and how to publish it to pypi.
-Fun fact : Todx is listed in the [pypi](https://pypi.org/project/todx/).
+Fun fact : TodX is listed in the [pypi](https://pypi.org/project/todx/).
 Making a python package takes some getting used to and can be daunting for many beginners.
 I almost quit my plan putting the package on pypi in the process.
 Perhaps I would make a blogpost describing the process.

-## The future?
+## The Future?

-Indeed this is just the beginning of Todx.
+Indeed this is just the beginning of TodX.
 I have several plans about todx which I would like to implement as soon as I get time to work on it.
 Some of them include:

 - Making a server and syncing `data.json`
 - Adding tests
 - Adding tty colors to make the program more beautiful
 - Adding created time and due date with support for notifications
-- Hopefully creating a simple android app to sync with (currently Todx runs nicely in [Termux](https://termux.com/))
+- Hopefully creating a simple android app to sync with (currently TodX runs nicely in [Termux](https://termux.com/))